mdvertola/VCENN/README.md

 The proposed model aims to detect code clones of vulnerable GitHub commits within Stack Overflow answers.

-Model is under development and not in working order currently.
+Model is currently under development and not in working order.